 In reality though, the fees on this amount are hardly a rounding error when they have revenues approaching $100 Billion per year.
 This has been a reminder of just how quickly things can change, and another reminder to diversify income sources.
-Luckily, the suspension only lasted a little over a day and I should be able to pick up where I left off.
+Luckily, the suspension only lasted a little over a day and I was able to pick up where I left off.

 Lastly, I have to give a big shoutout to my mastermind group, as they were very helpful in assisting me in the appeal process.
-They gave me ideas of things to include, and helped me edit the final version to make sure it gave me the best possible chance of being reinstated.
-For all of your assistance I am extremely grateful!
+They gave me ideas of things to include and helped me edit the final version to make sure it gave me the best possible chance of being reinstated.
+For all of your assistance, I am extremely grateful!

 If you have questions or comments, please let me know below!